Mergifyio/.github/profile/README.md

 ## 🍿 Fun facts

 We merge over 50,000 pull requests every month for our users without them having to lift their finger! 🦾

+## 👩‍💻 Careers

+We are always looking for new talent to join us.
+Look up our [carrers page](https://careers.mergify.com)!